-Though we can conclude from the baseline results that regulatory-induced liquidity pressure does lead to a significant increase in bank carbon bias, this effect is still in need of further exploration under different dimensions.
-In fact, banks tend to respond to liquidity regulation by adopting different balance sheet strategies depending on their characteristics and economic environment, thereby ultimately causing differences in carbon bias.
+liquidity regulation by adopting different balance sheet strategies depending on their characteristics and economic environment, thereby ultimately causing differences in carbon bias.
 Thus, we will analyze the heterogeneous effect across bank type, bank size, and economic environment, respectively.

-6.5.1.1 Bank type
+6.5.1.1.
+Bank type.
 We split the full sample into three groups (state-owned with joint-stock, urban, and rural), based on the CBIRC's classification, to examine how the effect varies across distinct bank types.
 Table 6 shows that there are noticeable differences among the subgroup results.
-More specifically, the state-owned with joint-stock subsample and urban subsample both have a significantly positive impact on bank carbon bias at the 1% level, with the former having an apparently larger coefficient.
+More specifically, the state-owned with joint-stock subsample and urban subsample both have a significantly positive impact on banks' carbon bias at the 1% level, with the former having an apparently larger coefficient.
 However, we observe insignificant effects in the rural subsample.
-We speculate that state-owned and joint-stock commercial banks, on account of their relatively various sources of funds, are less affected by the regulation.
-Hence, they are more capable of pursuing short-term profitability while
+We speculate that state-owned and joint-stock commercial banks, on account of their relatively various financing sources, are less affected by the regulation.
+Hence, they are more capable of pursuing short-term profitability while simultaneously meeting regulatory requirements, thus ultimately contributing to an increase in carbon bias.
+By contrast, urban commercial banks may face the dual challenge of greater supervision and profitability pressure, that is, the need to strike a balance between short-term profitability and liquidity risk, as the reason for their smaller treatment effect.
+As for rural commercial banks, they are primarily influenced by the regulation when it comes to increasing the proportion of HQLA (Zhuang & Zhang, 2021), rather than adjusting the loan structure, stemming from their capacity to attract substantial deposits from specific regions.